ietf-wg-alto/draft-alto-oam-yang/appendix.md

 for the network map resource.
 It takes two algorithm-specific parameters:

 'l3-unicast-topo':
-: This parameter refers to the target path name of an operational `yang-datastore` data source node (See [](#example-data-source)) subscribed in the `data-source` list (See [](#data-source)).
+: This parameter contains information referring to the target path name of an operational `yang-datastore` data source node (See [](#example-data-source)) subscribed in the `data-source` list (See [](#data-source)).
 The referenced target path in the corresponding `yang-datastore` data source is assumed for an IETF layer 3 unicast topology defined in {{RFC8346}}.
-The algorithm uses the topology data from this data source to compute the ALTO network map resource.
+The algorithm uses the topology data from this data source to compute the ALTO network map resource. 'source-datastore' refers to the 'source-id' of the operational `yang-datastore` data source node, and 'topo-name' refers to the 'name' of the target path in the source datastore.

 'depth':
 : This optional parameter sets the depth of the clustering algorithm.
 For